Search

 Employment Rights Bill

-A landmark reform to UK employment law, the Employment Rights Bill (ERB), which continues to make its way through the legislative process, introduces wide-ranging changes impacting employers, HR teams, and workers.
-The ERB will apply to England, Wales and Scotland.
+A landmark reform to UK employment law, the Employment Rights Bill, which has now received Royal Assent, becoming the Employment Rights Act 2025, introduces wide-ranging changes impacting employers, HR teams, and workers.
+The Act applies to England, Wales and Scotland.
 Our experts can help you understand what these developments mean for your organisation and how to prepare.
-We are working with clients, producing bespoke ERB plans, so business are ready and can make changes work for them.
-Organisations need to be planning now and there are significant benefits to doing so,
+We are working with clients, producing bespoke Employment Rights Act plans, so businesses are ready and can make changes work for them.
+The changes will be implemented on a phased basis across 2026 and 2027, and so organisations need to be planning now as there are significant benefits to doing so.

 Alongside these changes, the length of time that employees will have to pursue their rights through an Employment Tribunal will increase from 3 to 6 months, from October 2026.